ITP-xStory/depth2web/README.md

 * Start fine tuning functionalities for electron application (UI / UX)

 ### Week 5
-* User testing and fine tuning for the first iteration of the Body Tracking application
+* User testing and fine tuning for the first iteration of the body2web application

 ## Documentation